 F.MOCC: Requirements of multimedia optimization control components

 Contribution C.888 (Rev.1) contains revised text of the draft Recommendation F.MOCC based on TD 673R1 (WP 2/16, Geneva, 21 November – 2 December 2011) in order to make the F.MOCC more mature.
 Most of the proposed modifications made by this contribution are editorial and language clarifications.
 It was accepted as a new baseline document after the first session discussion.
 As a native English speaker volunteer, Mr. Paul Coverdale kindly helped the editor to polish the language of this draft new Recommendation during this meeting.
-After final review during the draft session on Monday (7 May 2012), Question 24/16 agreed this draft new Recommendation and submit it to Working Party 2/16 for Consent.
+After final review during the draft session on Monday (7 May 2012), Question 24/16 accepted this draft new Recommendation and submitted it to Working Party 2/16 for Consent.
 Final text of draft new Recommendation F.MOCC can be found in TD 787R1/WP2.
 The final numbering of F.MOCC will be ITU-T F.746.

-Rapporteur Q24/16 and Editor F.MOCC want to express their deeply appreciation to Mr Paul Coverdale for his valuable and excellent work.
+Rapporteur Q24/16 and Editor F.MOCC want to express their deep appreciation to Mr Paul Coverdale for his valuable and excellent work.

 H.SA&TCFC: Service Awareness and Traffic Control Functional Component

-Since there is not enough participation onwork item H.SA&TCFC, the Question agreed to stop the work on the item of H.SA&TCFC “Service Awareness and Traffic Control Functional Component” at this meeting.
+Since there is not enough participation in the discussion on the work item H.SA&TCFC, the Question agreed to stop work on the item of H.SA&TCFC “Service Awareness and Traffic Control Functional Component” at this meeting.

 Questions reorganization

-Question 24/16 received a contribution C.815 from Uzbekistan, which propose to merge Question 12/16 and Question 24/16.
-It was noted that this issue has been discussed in the previous SG 16 meetings and the Working Party 2/16 already has a plan, in which some of the consideration of this contribution was addressed.
+Question 24/16 received a contribution C.815 from Uzbekistan which proposed to merge Question 12/16 and Question 24/16.
+It was noted that this issue has been discussed at the previous SG 16 meeting and the Working Party 2/16 already has a plan, i.e. the merger of Question 24/16 with Questions 21/16 and 22/16.
 Therefore, Question 24/16 noted this proposal.

 Intellectual property statements